 12V converter.
 The Nissan Safari uses a unique 24V electrical system that overall is exceptionally reliable.
 However, some parts still require only 12 volts of power and that’s where the 12V converter comes into play.
 This often fails and leaves critical components dead in the water so to speak.
 Replacing the converter will fix this issue.

-Mass air flow sensor.
-This is a design flaw as the MAF on the early Safari’s as it was placed in a spot where it was exposed to dust and ash, therefore causing it to fail prematurely.
-There is nothing much one can do to, but Nissan did rectify that problem on the later models.
+Mass airflow sensor.
+This is a design flaw as the MAF on the early Safari was placed in a spot where it was exposed to dust and ash, therefore causing it to fail prematurely.
+There is nothing much one can do, but Nissan did rectify that problem on the later models.

 The Nissan Safari can range anywhere from $7,500 to $16,000 depending on the quality and factory option the vehicle came with.
-Let have a look at some of the most expensive and the cheapest Safari’s available from dealers through JDMBuySell.com.
-As these were sold in less numbers than its brother, the Patrol, there aren’t that many to choose from currently.
+Let’s have a look at some of the most expensive and cheapest Safari available from dealers through JDMBuySell.com.
+As these were sold in fewer numbers than its brother, the Patrol, there aren’t that many to choose from currently.

 There is plenty of choice in the full-size SUV market.
 Nearly every automaker seems to make one.
 We are going to show you a list of all the comparable alternatives to the Nissan Safari so that you can see what kind of competition is out there.